tttom/MacroMax/python/README.md

 The material properties are defined by ndarrays of 2+N dimensions, where N can be up to 3 for three-dimensional samples.
 In each sample point, or voxel, a complex 3x3 matrix defines the anisotropy at that point in the sample volume.
 The first two dimensions of the ndarray are used to store the 3x3 matrix, the following dimensions are the spatial indices x, y, and z.
 Four complex ndarrays can be specified: ````epsilon````, ````mu````, ````xi````, and ````zeta````.
 These ndarrays represent the permittivity, permeability, and the two coupling factors, respectively.

 When the first two dimensions of a property are found to be both a singleton, i.e. 1x1, that property is assumed to be isotropic.
 Similarly, singleton spatial dimensions are interpreted as homogeneity in that property.
-The default permeability `mu` is 1, and the coupling contants are zero by default.
+The default permeability `mu` is 1, and the coupling constants are zero by default.

 ##### Boundary conditions
 The underlying algorithm assumes [periodic boundary conditions](https://en.wikipedia.org/wiki/Periodic_boundary_conditions).